EFTEC/BladeOneHtml/README.md

 ## Version history

+* 1.8.1 2021/07/03
+  * It solves a problem when the argument is defined as id="somevalue$id"
 * 1.8 2021/06/09
    * @checkbox and @radio now works with variables.
 The element is checked only if the value is not null, empty or zero.
 * 1.7.1 2021/02/06